Syöksy-class motor torpedo boat

-The Syöksy-class motor torpedo boats (Syöksy) was a series of four British Thornycroft-type motor torpedo boats of the Finnish Navy.
-The vessels were constructed in 1928 by the John I. Thornycroft & Co. shipyard in Woolston, UK.
+The Syöksy-class motor torpedo boats (syöksy), also known as Nuoli-class motor torpedo boats (nuoli), were four motor torpedo boats operated by the Finnish Navy.
+The vessels were 55-foot coastal motor boats (CMBs) designed by Thornycroft, and were built at the Thornycroft shipyard in Woolston, UK in 1928 (MTV 4 and MTV 5), and later at the Turku shipyard in Turku (MTV 6) and the Borgå shipyard in Porvoo (MTV 7), Finland.

 The vessels saw service in World War II.
-The Thornycroft type released its torpedoes by dropping them from rails in the aft.
-The ship then had to steer away from the torpedoes path, a manoeuvre that could be quite tricky in the close waters of the Gulf of Finland.
+The 55-foot CMBs designed by Thornycroft were released their torpedoes by dropping them from rails in the aft.
+The boat then had to steer away from the torpedoes path, a manoeuvre that could be quite tricky in the close waters of the Gulf of Finland.

 In 1942, the vessels received individual identification symbols on their superstructures.
 Nuoli had the ace of hearts, Vinha the ace of clubs, Syöksy the ace of diamonds, and Raju the ace of spades.

 Combat history

-On 6 July 1941 Syöksy and Vinha sortied to intercept a convoy of three sailing ships headed for Hanko.
+On July 6, 1941, Syöksy and Vinha sortied to intercept a convoy of three sailing ships headed for Hanko.
 In heavy seas the torpedoes did not function reliably and the boats could not hit their targets.
 Instead Syöksy dashed past the lead ship and dropped its depth charges in front of it which exploded and sank the sailing ship.
 Both Finnish motor torpedo boats escaped unharmed before escorting Soviet ships could respond.
+It was probably the motor schooner Laama, which was sunk near Tallinn on July 8, 1941, according to Soviet sources.

-On the night of 19 and 20 July 1941 Finnish motor torpedo boats were patrolling of the coast of Estonia when a Soviet destroyer opened fire on them.
+On the night of July 19–20, 1941, Finnish motor torpedo boats were patrolling off the coast of Estonia when a Soviet destroyer (a minesweeper, according to Soviet sources) opened fire on them.
 Vinha was damaged and unable to move but Finns were able to tow it to safety while Syöksy made repeated torpedo runs towards the destroyer drawing its fire and distracting it.

-On 1 September 1941 Syöksy and Vinha were patrolling south of the Beryozovye Islands when they came across a pair of Soviet freighters.
-Syöksy torpedoed and sank the lead merchant (SS Meero, 1,866 tonnes).
+On September 1, 1941, Syöksy and Vinha were patrolling south of the Beryozovye Islands when they came across a pair of Soviet freighters.
+Syöksy torpedoed and sank the lead merchant.

-On 22 September 1941 Syöksy sank the Soviet minesweeper TShch-41 (ex-Sergei Kirov, an Izhorets-class tug commissioned into naval service) east of Gogland while it was patrolling near the island with Vinha.
+On September 22, 1941, Syöksy sank the Soviet minesweeper TShch-41 (ex–Sergei Kirov, an Izhorets-class tug commissioned into naval service) east of Gogland while it was patrolling near the island with Vinha.

-On 1 October 1941 Nuoli participated in the sinking of a Soviet minesweeper, though it was a torpedo from that sank the target.